My track record is here: www.paul Gogarty.com/election

 Linking tax credits and social welfare payments to inflation

-Work towards a living wage with proportionate reductions in employer's PRSI to encourage job retention
+Work towards a living wage with proportionate reductions in employer's PRSI to encourage job retention (again subject to national finances on a phased basis)

 Strategic investment in renewable power including wind and wave to ensure energy security as well as save money on energy bills